kumu/help/site/basics/attributes.md

 ## Add an attribute
 To add an attribute, select an element or connection and then click the "Create Your First Attribute" or "+ New Attribute" button in the sidebar.
 You'll be prompted to add a name and a value for the attribute.

 By default, new attributes are set to accept only one value and not prompt users with suggested values.
-While this is an easy way to get started adding values, you may have times where you want people to pick from a list of defined values (level of influence: high, medium or low) or multiple values from a list (skilss: project management, web development, leadership, public speaking).
+While this is an easy way to get started adding values, you may have times where you want people to pick from a list of defined values (level of influence: high, medium or low) or multiple values from a list (skills: project management, web development, leadership, public speaking).

 ## Customize an attribute
 To customize the settings for a given attribute, hover over the label of the attribute.
 You'll see a wrench icon (<i class="fa fa-wrench"></i>) that you can click to bring up the attribute settings.
 On this page you can change: